Bus preservation in the United Kingdom: Regulatory issues

 The legal relationship between the operation of preserved buses and commercial buses is complex, depending variously on the age of the vehicle, age of the driver and circumstances of the operation.

-Under the UK driving licence rules, anybody with a standard car licence gained before 1997 can drive a preserved bus over 30 years old without a PCV (public carriage vehicle) licence, as long as it is not for hire or reward, and less than 8 people are carried in the vehicle.
+Under the UK driving licence rules, anybody with a standard car licence gained before 1997 can drive a preserved bus over 30 years old without a PCV (passenger carrying vehicle) licence, as long as it is not for hire or reward, and less than 8 people are carried in the vehicle.
 For licences gained after 1997 and buses under 30 years old, the rules are more complex.

 Depending on circumstances, operators of preserved buses may need to fit their vehicle with an analogue or digital tachograph.
 All commercial operation (not on a scheduled bus route) requires a tachograph.
 Drivers operating preserved buses for "non-commercial carriage of passengers" are exempt from the Driver Certificate of Professional Competence (Driver CPC) regulations.

 With regard to the London low emission zone, an exemption is made for "Historic vehicles" (built before 1 January 1973).
 Preserved bus operators operating vehicles taxed as a 'bus' are exempt from the London congestion charge and do not have to register their vehicles.
 Those vehicles taxed as a Large Car are not exempt from the London congestion charge but can register for a 100% discount for their vehicle.